PDF Accessibility Services

 ADA Compliance

-Another example is a PDF version of a restaurants menu hosted on their website. service or product delivery.
-If your restaurant’s website is considered a place of public accommodation under Title III, those documents need to be accessible in addition to the website itself.
+Another example is a PDF version of a restaurants menu hosted on their website.
+Under Title III of the ADA, a website can be considered a place of public accommodation, thus the PDF documents need to be accessible, in addition to the website itself.

 pdf ada compliance